owengretzinger/personal-website/personal-website/public/articles/displayed_articles/html-resume.md

 ## Conclusion

+If you are interested in how I made other parts of [my website](https://owengretzinger.com), such as the sticky nav bar, turning markdown files into articles, links with cool underline animations, fade-in effects, etc., I would be happy to write articles explaining!
+Otherwise, let me know if you actually end up using my template.
+I would also be willing to proofread your resume to help you with your job search.

 Thanks for reading, I hope this was helpful!
-If you are interested in how I made other parts of [my website](https://owengretzinger.com), such as the sticky nav bar, turning markdown files into articles, links with cool underline animations, fade-in effects, etc., I would be happy to write articles explaining!